G.I. Joe Season 3: episode 2.25

 "I doubt that anyone could breach the base before we had a chance to reach the armory."

 General Hawk shook his head in disbelief.
-He finally noticed Beach Head standing in the elevator behind them, "You don't walk around with two concealed weapons, do you, Beach Head?"
+He finally regarded Beach Head.
+"You don't walk around with two concealed weapons, do you, Beach Head?"

 "Of course not!"